(Article last updated: October 15, 2016)

 Characters can vary but usually include Cinderella, Ariel, Aurora and Snow White.

 My daughter at Cinderella's Royal Table when she was 10.
-She's in college now. 🙁
+She's graduated from college now. 🙁

 You must make these reservations 6 months in advance because it's a very popular character dining meal.